huynhthaihoa/state-estimation-simulations/README.md

 - [imu_preintegration.py](use_numpy/imu_preintegration.py): IMU pre-integration - compresses a burst of high-frequency IMU samples into one relative measurement plus first-order bias Jacobians, then shows an instant Taylor-expansion correction when the bias estimate changes, without re-integrating.
 - [pointcloud_pose_tracking.py](use_numpy/pointcloud_pose_tracking.py): tracks a rigid object's pose from a motion-model prior (noisy control inputs) fused with noisy point-cloud measurements of its known geometry, comparing a recursive **EKF**, a recursive **invariant EKF** (body-frame residual, state-independent measurement Jacobian), a **batch Gauss-Newton** smoother over the whole trajectory, and a recursive **UKF** (sigma-point unscented transform via right-perturbation retraction, no Jacobians at all), reusing `lie_utils.py`'s $SE(3)$ $Exp$ / $Log$ /inverse-right-Jacobian math plus a hand-rolled adjoint/right-Jacobian for the motion-model Jacobians.
 Also reports empirical per-step time and peak memory for each of the five approaches.
 - [pose_graph.py](use_numpy/pose_graph.py): a small closed-loop 3D pose-graph relaxation (odometry drift + one loop closure), jointly optimized via Levenberg-Marquardt, reusing the same `lie_utils.py` $SE(3)$ $Exp$ / $Log$ / inverse-right-Jacobian/adjoint math as `pointcloud_pose_tracking.py`.
+- [pose_graph_incremental.py](use_numpy/pose_graph_incremental.py): the [iSAM](docs/optimization/isam_optimization.md) counterpart to `pose_graph.py`'s batch solver - a longer loop streams in one node at a time, and an incremental square-root-SAM solver (Givens-rotation QR row insertion via `qr_insert_row` in `utils.py`, plus periodic/loop-closure-triggered full relinearization) is timed against a from-scratch batch re-solve at every step.
+- [bayes_tree_construction.py](use_numpy/bayes_tree_construction.py): builds the actual [Bayes tree](docs/optimization/bayes_tree.md) `iSAM2` relies on - symbolic variable elimination (`symbolic_eliminate` in `utils.py`) over the same square-loop pose-graph topology, then a root-ward affected-path query (`bayes_tree_affected_path`) contrasting a local odometry edge against the loop-closure edge.
+Pure index/graph bookkeeping, no pose math at all, so there's no `use_manif/` counterpart - the result would be structurally identical either way.
 - [bundle_adjustment.py](use_numpy/bundle_adjustment.py): jointly refines camera poses **and** 3D landmarks against pinhole reprojection error - cameras on an arc around a landmark cluster, with a field-of-view cutoff so not every camera observes every landmark.
 Compares three solvers: **landmarks-only refinement** and **poses-only refinement** (independent 3x3/6x6 GN solves, each a "fix one side" strawman) against **full joint bundle adjustment** (coupled dense GN over poses + landmarks, gauge-fixed with a prior factor on the first two camera poses, then [Umeyama-aligned](docs/foundations/umeyama_alignment.md) to ground truth before reporting absolute error, since monocular BA only recovers the scene up to an unknown similarity transform).
 - [bundle_adjustment_advanced.py](use_numpy/bundle_adjustment_advanced.py): Local **and** Global bundle adjustment, run back to back for direct comparison - the real-time-system-behavior counterpart to `bundle_adjustment.py`'s single-batch scene.
 A camera moves keyframe-by-keyframe along a forward-facing arc through a landmark corridor instead of sitting on a static ring; a covisibility graph builds incrementally, and every new keyframe triggers a bounded local Gauss-Newton/Levenberg-Marquardt solve over an active window (new keyframe + covisible neighbors, with every other observing keyframe held fixed as a rigid anchor), while a periodic Global BA pass jointly re-solves the whole map so far for contrast.
 Keyframes 0/1 are hard-fixed forever as the gauge anchor - no prior factor needed, unlike `bundle_adjustment.py`, since a hard anchor already pins the gauge with no residual freedom left to constrain.
 Guards against Gauss-Newton divergence (Levenberg-Marquardt damping) and the classic point-behind-camera reflection ambiguity (`passes_cheirality`/ `cull_invalid_points`) that a weakly-constrained, forward-motion scene can hit but `bundle_adjustment.py`'s densely-observed toy scene never does.